310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu awkward %}
-Now that you mention it, I could never understand what on earth they were doing there… Perhaps that isn’t something to be said by someone from the Ninja Association, though.
+Now that you mention it, I could never understand what on earth they were doing there… Perhaps that isn’t something anyone would want to hear from the Ninja Association, though.
 {% endbubble %}

 {% bubble Chiaki frown2 %}